 Lecithin Seeds

-If you suffer from swollen ankles during pregnancy, you will most likely be limited to what you can and can’t do to help with the pain.
+If you suffer from swollen ankles during pregnancy, you will most likely be limited to what you can and can't do to help with the pain.
 Lecithin seeds are one of those rare swollen ankle remedies that you can, however.
+Take the usual doctor-recommended dosage regularly for a few months, and you should start to see the swelling decrease.

 Elevation and Cold

 Since your swollen ankles are as a result of excess fluid, one of the best things you can do immediately is to elevate the limb and put a cold compress on it.
 The combination of height and temperature difference will force the fluid back towards your heart, and keep more than is necessary from returning back to the foot.
+This remedy is particularly effective if you've injured the ankle or foot, especially if you do it quickly after the incident.

 Cucumber